dirask/dirask-tutorials/dirask-tutorials-nodejs/secured-directory-browser/README.md

 ### Configuration

-In the `backend/.env` file you sould find example condifguration ready to use.
+In the `backend/.env` file you sould find example configuration ready to use.

+> Note: you can change there username and password needed to login to browse files and directories online.

 ## Production (use it to run application on your server)